Graph Search Trees and the Intermezzo Problem: The Intermezzo Problem

 Now assume that $T$ is the \cl-tree of the GS ordering $\sigma$ starting with $r$.
 Then let $\sigma'$ be the ordering constructed by appending $s$ to the end of $\sigma$.
 The ordering fulfills the constraint $(r,t,s)$ given in (C\ref{item:c1}).
 Furthermore, as parents are to the left of their children in $\sigma$, the ordering $\sigma'$ also fulfills the constraints given by (C\ref{item:c2}).
 Assume for contradiction that some triple $(w,u,v)$ of (C\ref{item:c3}) is not fulfilled in $\sigma'$, i.e., $u \prec_{\sigma'} w \prec_{\sigma'} v$.
 Then $u$ is not the parent of $v$ in the \cl-tree of $\sigma$ since $w$ is a neighbor of $v$ and $w$ lies between $u$ and $v$ in $\sigma'$; a contradiction.

-This proves one direction of the first statement of the lemma.
-To prove the same direction for the second statement, we slightly change the set $C$.
+This proves the first statement of the lemma.
+To prove the same direction for the third statement, we slightly change the set $C$.
 Instead of the triple $(r, t, s)$ given in (C\ref{item:c1}), we add the triple $(t,s,r)$.
 It is easy to see that then the width of $\pi(C)$ is equal to the number of branch leaves of $T$.
 The rest of the proof works analogously with the only difference that we append $s$ to the beginning and not to the end of the GS ordering of $G$.